 One coffee-producing country that has been severely affected by these farming methods is Costa Rica.
 "Much of Costa Rica looks like Iowa for the mass production of crops," Madigosky said.
 He said that the trend is reversible, and that responsible production of coffee can over time restore environments that have been damaged.
 "We need to convert these areas back into forests."

 But doing so requires paying farmers a fair wage for growing coffee in environmentally responsible manners and educating consumers on the production methods of coffee.
 If you purchase sun-grown coffee, you contribute to deforestation and use of chemicals.
 "Coffee consumers often don't realize the choices that they make have great impact all over the world," Baldassarre said.
 "Your choices do have an impact."

-Enter WU Brew—a Widener-branded, organic coffee harvested under shade trees in Costa Rica and roasted by Golden Valley Farms Coffee Roasters.
-The coffee brings together Widener alumni, students, faculty, and a Costa Rican coffee farm who share the ultimate goal of changing the way coffee is produced.
+Enter WU Brew—a Widener-branded, organic coffee harvested under shade trees in Costa Rica.
+The coffee brings together Widener students, faculty, and a Costa Rican coffee farm who share the ultimate goal of changing the way coffee is produced.
 Although at $13.99 per bag WU Brew is more expensive than many other coffees, the price tag of every purchase includes a financial gift to Widener's environmental science department.
 The program sends students to help harvest the coffee and learn about sustainable methods, as well as benefits farmers using these sustainable methods by paying them fairly.